jdittrich/userNeedResearchBook/text/allURBook.md

 - …have similar motivations?

 I assume that you don't have the money to employ a recruiting agency to get your participants.
-Thus you will need to find and ask them yourself.
+Thus, you will need to find and ask them yourself.
 Especially if you are on your own you may need to compromise and do research with participants that don't match your intended users exactly.
 When doing this, keep in mind to  check for similarity of tasks, problems and motivations.
 These checks don't ensure that the participants are exactly the ones who may use your final product.
 But you can be rather sure that they can tell you something that is of interest for you.

 If you design an app for people to create bibliographies and you can only get some bachelor and masters students, but no professors, your results will still reveal a lot about the processes of creating bibliographies.
-Assuming that the student’s motivation is probably writing final term papers and that the professors would write  journal papers is a possible difference but as long as you aware of it, you are probably o.k., but if you want to design a skateboard and the only participants you can get are all elderly people who enjoy hiking, you are in trouble;
- if you find elderly people who enjoy skating, go for it.
+The student’s motivation is probably writing final term papers and the professors would like to  write journal papers.
+This  is a possible difference.
+But as long as you aware of it, you are probably fine.
+But if you want to design a skateboard and the only participants you can get are all elderly people who enjoy hiking, you are in trouble  (if you find elderly people who enjoy skating, go for it).

 ## How can I find participants?

 Think of methods to make possible participants aware of your research and the possibility to participate.
 For example, participants could be found among

-- employees of other departments
+- Employees of other departments
-- friends and family
+- Friends and family
-- the people who see your posts on social media
+- The people who see your posts on social media
-- the people who visit your or your companies homepage
+- The people who visit your or your companies homepage
-- participants of meetings/gatherings.
+- Participants of meetings/gatherings.

 To find the right participants for your research, try to find out where those people are: users of a particular software can be found on mailing lists, forums and user meetings or events.
 Young adults could be found via bulletin boards on on university or college campus.
 Retired people may be found in church congregation and retirement homes.

 Inform possible participants about the study and what they can expect when they participate.
-Regardless of how you inform them – if by speaking directly to them, by using a note on a blackboard or by writing an eMail –  you should give them the following information:
+Regardless of how you inform them – if by speaking directly to them, by using a note on a blackboard or by writing an email –  you should give them the following information:

-- the purpose of the study and the resulting benefits for the participant or the wider community (e.g. a product which is more suitable to their needs)
+- The purpose of the study and the resulting benefits for the participant or the wider community (e.g. a product which is more suitable to their needs)
-- the research method (answering questions and observation)
+- The research method (answering questions and observation)
-- the time frame (ranging usually from 30min-2h)
+- The time frame (ranging usually from 30min-2h)
-- incentives (if you can afford it)
+- Incentives (if you can afford it)
-- your contact information
+- Your contact information

 <div class="example">